-Our nation's K-12 schools and school districts are entrusted to provide a safe and healthy learning environment for students, faculty, and staff members.
+Our nation's K-12 schools and school districts and postsecondary institution are entrusted to provide a safe and healthy learning environment for students, faculty, and staff members.
 Faced with emergencies ranging from active shooter situations to fires, tornadoes, floods, hurricanes, earthquakes, and pandemic influenza, this is no easy task.
 Many of these emergencies occur with little to no warning.
-It is critical for all schools and school districts—public and private, large and small, rural and urban—to plan ahead to ensure the safety and general welfare of all members of their school community.
+It is critical for all schools and school districts—public and private, large and small, rural and urban—and institutions of higher education (IHEs)—community colleges, universities, and technical schools—to plan ahead to ensure the safety and general welfare of all members of their school or campus community.

 What is the Readiness and Emergency Management for Schools (REMS) Technical Assistance (TA) Center?

-The U.S. Department of Education's Office of Safe and Healthy Students has administered the REMS TA Center to serve two critical functions to support a safe and supportive learning environment for children, faculty, staff, and others.
-We build the preparedness capacity (including prevention, protection, mitigation, response, and recovery efforts) of schools, school districts, and institutions of higher education (IHEs), and their community partners at the local, state, and Federal levels.
+The U.S. Department of Education's Office of Safe and Supportive Schools has administered the REMS TA Center to serve two critical functions to support a safe and supportive learning environment for children, faculty, staff, and others.
+We build the preparedness capacity (including prevention, protection, mitigation, response, and recovery efforts) of schools, school districts, and institutions of higher education IHEs, and their community partners at the local, state, and Federal levels.
 We also serve as the primary source of information dissemination for schools, school districts, and IHEs for emergencies via the REMS TA Center Website.

 The REMS TA Center does not endorse products, services, or service providers.
 Additionally, the REMS TA Center does not provide certificates other than certificates of attendance.